sidharthWeb3auth/near-code/readme.md

 ## mainnet.js

-This file contains only one function and the execution takes place on near mainnet and involves real tokens.
-Reference implementation on how to send USDC token from one account to another invoking a smart contract on mainnet.
+This file contains two functions and the execution takes place on near mainnet and involves real tokens. sendTokenUSDCToId() : Reference implementation on how to send USDC token from one account to another invoking a smart contract on mainnet. namedAccountWithSamePhrase() : Implementation on how to create a named account on mainnet.